 - Requiring all suppliers to complete a 20-point IRS checklist on each 1099, and provide documentation prior to start.

-- Avoiding having independent contractors do the exact same work as employees.
+- Avoiding to have independent contractors do the exact same work as employees.

 - Requiring all staffing suppliers and all 1099 contractors to provide current insurance policies.
 Uninsured contractors should be prohibited.